 - Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - Non-Medically Necessary enhancements to standard equipment and devices. - Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is Medically Necessary in your situation.
 Reimbursement will be based on the Maximum Allowed Amount for a standard item that is a Covered Service, serves the same purpose, and is Medically Necessary.
-Any expense that exceeds the Maximum Allowed Amount for the standard item which is a Covered Service is your responsibility.
+Any expense, including items you purchase with features that exceed what is Medically Necessary, will be limited to the Maximum Allowed Amount for the standard item, and the additional costs will be your responsibility.

-- Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, acetype bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "What's Covered" section. - Continuous glucose monitoring systems, including monitors designed to assist the visually impaired.
-These are covered under the Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy. - Medicare.
+- Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, acetype bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "What's Covered" section. - Medicare.
 For which benefits are payable under Medicare Parts A and/or B, or would have been payable if you had applied for Parts A and/or B, except as listed in this Booklet or as required by federal law, as described in the section titled "Medicare" in "General Provisions."
 If you do not enroll in Medicare Part B when you are eligible, you may have large out-of-pocket costs.
 Please refer to Medicare.gov for more details on when you should enroll and when you are allowed to delay enrollment without penalties. - Missed or Cancelled Appointments Charges for missed or cancelled appointments. - Non-Approved Drugs Drugs not approved by the FDA. - Non-Approved Facility Services from a Provider that does not meet the definition of Facility. - Non-Medically Necessary Services Services the Claims Administrator concludes are not Medically Necessary This includes services that do not meet medical policy, clinical coverage, or benefit policy guidelines. - Nutritional or Dietary Supplements Nutritional and/or dietary supplements, except as described in this Benefit Booklet or that must be covered by law.
 This Exclusion includes, but is not limited to, those nutritional formulas and dietary supplements that you can buy over the counter and those you can get without a written prescription or from a licensed pharmacist. - Off Label Use.
-Off label use, unless we must cover it by law or if we approve it. - Out-of-Network Care Services or supplies that are provided by an Out-of-Network Provider without an Authorized Referral, except services.
+Off label use, unless the Plan must cover it by law or if the Plan approves it. - Out-of-Network Care Services or supplies that are provided by an Out-of-Network Provider without an Authorized Referral, except services.
 If you receive covered non-Emergency Care at an In-Network Hospital or facility at which, or as a result of which, you receive services provided by an Out-of-Network Provider, you will pay no more than the same cost sharing you would pay for the same covered services received from an In-Network Provider.